afunnydev/tinysociety/content/articles/2023-02-28-10-best-tiny-house-accessories-to-try-in-2023.md

 It connects to your home via Wi-Fi and allows you to monitor the air quality on the mobile app.

+Clean air is especially important in small spaces where every square foot matters.
+An [air purifier for homes](https://www.sleepsolutions.com.au/air-quality/air-purifier) can help you reduce dust, allergens, and urban pollution, especially when opening windows isn’t an option.

+In a compact home, it’s not just a luxury, it’s a practical tool to keep your space comfortable and healthy every day.

 ## Wrapping up

 When I was moving into a tiny house, culling my belongings was the most exciting part.
 Always remember that with every bag of clutter that you leave behind, you get something much more valuable in return: